novigit/code-notes/samtools.md

 # (contig:startpos-endpos) or base (startpos=endpos)
 samtools mpileup <bam> -r ergo_tig00000012:108383-108383

+# from pos 108383 until the last position
+samtools mpileup <bam> -r ergo_tig00000012:108383-

 # provide the fasta reference
 samtools mpileup -f <fasta> <bam> -r ergo_tig00000012:108383-108383

+# -a outputs all positions, including those with 0 depth
+samtools mpilup -a <bam>
 ```

 If <fasta> is not provided, the reference basecall is always N, and ACGTN refer to forward strand, acgtn to reverse strand